linz/basemaps/packages/_infra/README.md

 # @basemaps/infra

-Infrastructure codes that using AWS CDK to deploy and manage the AWS infrastructures for Basemaps
+Infrastructure code that using [AWS CDK](https://github.com/aws/aws-cdk) to deploy and manage the AWS infrastructure for Basemaps

 ## Stacks